betamaxpy/betamax/docs/source/api.rst

         r = session.get('http://example.com')

-On the other hand, you may want to the preserve exact body bytes for all cassettes.
+On the other hand, you may want to preserve exact body bytes for all cassettes.
 In this case, you can do:

 .. code-block:: python